My Advanced Trimix Diver Course

 This class is offered independently by me in Pompano Beach, Florida, near my home.
-The course consists of three days of training, ideally with lecture in the morning, and diving in the afternoon each day.
+The course consists of three days of training, ideally with diving in the morning, and classroom in the afternoon each day.
 There are 4 certification dives total.
-The planned lecture morning/dive afternoon schedule may be rearranged to accommodate the best weather conditions.
+The planned lecture/dive schedule may be rearranged to accommodate the best weather conditions.

 This is a serious class.
 It is fun for me to teach, and a great experience for students, but this is the highest technical certification for Open Circuit scuba.
-Divers signing up for this course already need to be savvy, responsible, experienced divers.
+Divers signing up for this course already need to be savvy, responsible, knowledgeable, experienced divers.
 This is an intensive three day program where we cover a lot of diving theory, but we will also be making some deep, serious dives.

-I expect that you come to this class with a firm grasp of diving fundamentals, and already knowing how to dive.
+I totally expect that you come to this class with a firm grasp of diving fundamentals, and already knowing how to dive Trimix.
 What we will be doing is honing the skills that you already have, and filling in the gaps of your existing knowledge and experience.
 As a novice diver you knew nothing, and you knew it.
 As you gained experience, you probably thought you knew it all.
-As you acquired real knowledge, you realized how much there still is to know.
+As you acquired real knowledge, and experience, you realized how much there still is to know.
 This is where I expect the student's mindset to be for this class.
 We all continue to learn, and approach the deep water with humility and full knowledge of its dangers, and our individual limitations.
 Our survival depends on our honesty, our understanding, and our willingness to be ready for whatever might happen.

 Students that complete the requirements of the program will receive the TDI Advanced Trimix certification.
 However, participation in the program is no guarantee of successful completion and getting a certification card.
 Divers must earn their certification, by meeting all of the TDI requirements, including a written final exam.